egeloen/IvoryGoogleMapBundle/Resources/doc/usage/map.md

         # HTML container ID used for the map container
         html_container: "map_canvas"

+        # If this flag is enabled, the map will load asyncronous
+        async: false

         # If this flag is enabled, the map will autozoom on the overlays added
         auto_zoom: false